MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/modify-case-resolution-dialog.md

  1. Add a custom value to the required field in the **Case** table.
  1. Update the required field in the **Case Resolution** table with the same custom value.

 For example, your organization receives similar cases.
-You can add a case resolution rule where any case that's similar to a previously resolved case can be resolved by marking it as a duplicate case by performing the steps in the following sections.
+You can add a case resolution rule for cases that are similar to a previously resolved case.
+Agents can then resolve them by marking them as duplicate cases.
+To add a case resolution rule, perform the steps in the following sections.

 ### Update the case table